 Other important ECG patterns to be aware of:

-- Anterior-inferior STEMI due to occlusion of a “wraparound” LAD simultaneous ST elevation in the precordial and inferior leads due to occlusion of a variant (“type III”) LAD that wraps around the cardiac apex to supply both the anterior and inferior walls of the left ventricle.
+- Anterior-inferior STEMI due to occlusion of a “wraparound” LAD.
+This presents with simultaneous ST elevation in the precordial and inferior leads, due to occlusion of a variant (“type III”) LAD that wraps around the cardiac apex to supply both the anterior and inferior walls of the left ventricle

-- Left main coronary artery occlusion: widespread ST depression with ST elevation in aVR ≥ V1
+- Left main coronary artery stenosis: widespread ST depression with ST elevation in aVR ≥ V1

 - Wellens syndrome: deep precordial T wave inversions or biphasic T waves in V2-3, indicating critical proximal LAD stenosis (a warning sign of imminent anterior infarction)